TOBEACODER7/BIT_2021_CS_Training/README.md

 # WARNNING
 DO NOT COPY!
-DO NOT USE TO FINISH YOUR WORK.
+DO NOT USE TO FINISH YOUR WORK!
 You can use some parts of this project but please copy directly!